The Abelian/non-Abelian Correspondence and Gromov-Witten Invariants of Blow-ups: Introduction

-Our version of the Abelian/non-Abelian Correspondence hints, too, at a higher-genus generalisation.
 One of the most striking features of Givental's formalism is that relationships between higher-genus Gromov--Witten invariants of different spaces can often be expressed as the quantisation, in a precise sense, of the corresponding relationship between the Lagrangian cones that encode genus-zero invariants~\cite{Givental2004}.
+Our version of the Abelian/non-Abelian Correspondence hints, therefore, at a higher-genus generalisation.
 It would be very interesting to develop and prove a higher-genus analog of Conjecture~\ref{AnA}.